Why DOJ Backing Our 2A Case Is a “Gold Star”

 How many states are opposing ammunition background checks?

-Twenty-five states, including the Arizona legislature, have officially weighed in on the side of opposing ammunition background checks, arguing that such requirements are illegal.
-Coordinating these states presents a significant logistical challenge.
+Twenty-five states, including the Arizona legislature, have officially weighed in on the side of opposing ammunition background checks, asserting that such measures are illegal.
+This broad coalition presents a significant legal challenge.

 Related News